Ionesco’s ‘Exit the King’ @ Undermain Theatre

 Bruce DuBose, Undermain’s producing/artistic director, is a hilariously decaying King Berenger the First: puffed up, cocky, insisting he’s fit as can be at the outset—then finally embodying with piteous vulnerability the inevitable human experience of death.
 Entering the theater, we catch a glimpse of the vain old king applying rouge to his chalky, wrinkled face in a dressing room near the entrance.
 He shuffles barefoot toward the throne, an oversized red cloak draped over his blue satin pajamas, grasping his scepter like a cane.
 He falls once, twice, and crawls painfully to his feet, denying all evidence that the end is near.
 “I will make the kingdom great again.”
 Oh, no. Not that weary old slogan.

 You heard it from the old cow’s mouth, as the king calls Marguerite’s relentless voice of reality.
 “I will die when I feel like it,” he replies, claiming he’s been “too busy running the kingdom” to take care of himself.
 Uh-huh.
 Increasingly, however, we recognize the king’s dilemma as that of all of us—so caught up in the busy, mindless routine or our daily lives that we can’t imagine just stopping.
-Who would take care of things?
+Who could do what we do?
 Neither, in our packed schedules, do we take time to absorb the astonishing reality of the planet we inhabit.

 Berenger’s second wife, Queen Marie (a sweetly seductive Lauren LeBlanc) celebrates their anniversary four times a year; she’s into positive thinking and wellness routines.
 In one hilariously touching scene, she kneels beside her wobbling husband, takes his hands, and implores him to breathe deeply.
 “I don’t understand,” he replies.
 When the egomaniac king looks into the limpid eyes of his pretty queen, all he sees is his own reflection, as all trophy brides must know.